 If your child requires individualised one-to-one support in addition to the support available as part of the SEN budget, it is possible for the school to apply for Local High Needs Funding

-If you have any concerns about the level of support your child is receiving please discuss this with your child’s teacher or book some time to talk to Mrs Taylor (Inclusion Leader).
+If you have any concerns about the level of support your child is receiving please discuss this with your child’s teacher or book some time to talk to Mrs Morrison (Inclusion Leader).